mrmxf/gh-opentsg-tsig-demos/README.md

 The generated files will be in `./examples` as `./examples/cube.obj` and `./examples/cube.json`.
 Plug the obj into an obj visualiser and see how it looks.
-Then try using  the tsig with openTSG to generate a pattern of your choosing.
+Then try using  the TSIG with openTSG to generate a pattern of your choosing.

 Feel free to change any of the values in the file